eriffanani/PreventDoubleClick/README.md

 # Prevent Double Click
-Avoid your click view from double click which will produce a bug
+Avoid your click view from double click which will produce a bug.

 ## Installation
 #### repositories